jaychang0917/SimpleApiClient/README.md

         )
         jsonParser = GsonParser() // default: GsonParser
         errorHandler = { error ->
-          when (error) {
+          // you can centralize the handling of general error here when (error) {
             is AuthenticationError -> {...}
             is ClientError -> {...}